aiven/aiven-docs/docs/products/valkey/howto/migrate-caching-valkey-to-aiven-for-valkey.md

 - **Stop replication**: If no further synchronization is needed, and you are ready to switch to Aiven for Valkey after testing.
-- **Keep replicating**:If continuous data synchronization is needed.
+- **Keep replicating**: If continuous data synchronization is needed.
 Avoid system updates or configuration changes during active replication to  prevent unintended migrations.